PavanRangani/docs/docs/prd/legal-entities/assign-household-service-team.md

 - When any entity has both `Current` and `History` records, shows ASA details in 2 tabs: `ASA Details` & `History`
   - Default `ASA Details` tab is selected.
 - Current ASA details is shown in the `ASA Details` tab. `Historical` ASA details is shown in the `History` tab.
+- When `Householding` & `Alternative Payor` both are `No`, it won't be shown in the ASA details section.

 **History tab**
 - Columns for `History` tab